Philip Robson Therapeutic aspects of cannabis andcannabinoids 2001

 “Although other studies have offered evidence that cannabinoids might be

-in nerve cells," says Salk Professor David Schubert, the senior author of the paper.
+in nerve cells” says Salk Institute Professor David Schubert, the senior author of the paper.

-The researchers concluded that the results of the current study, “both when analyzed
+The researchers concluded that the results of the current study, “both when analysed

 using morbid risk and family frequency calculations, suggest that having an